THANKS FOR LISTENING WORLD!

 What major dancing did we need Mr. Wilson there for?

 You mean like, cause it's so specific.
-The credit is so specific that someone actually had to create a dance style for.
-Popeye in this.
+The credit is so specific that someone actually had to create a dance style for Popeye in this.

-I mean that credit just jumped out like, whoa, what the hell is that?
+Yes, I mean that credit just jumped out like, whoa, what the hell is that?

 That's right.

-so doing that spinny thing.
+Doing that spinny thing.

 Yeah.

-We saying that a lot.
-Saying a lot watching this movie.
+We are saying that a lot.
+Saying it a lot watching this movie.
 This is pretty funny.
 This is just a little fun thing.
 I swear to God I was watching this.
-It doesn't make any sense, but I thought Oxblood was Butterbean.
-For sure, I was like wait, is that just they just use Butterbean for this part?
+It doesn't make any sense, but I thought Oxblood was Butterbean for sure, I was like wait, is that just they just use Butterbean for this part?
 But no, it's the actor Peter Bray.

-Peter Bray played the role of Oxblood Oxheart and Butterbean doesn't come into the.
+Yeah.
 I thought the same thing.

-public conscience until like the early 90s, mid 90s.
+Peter Bray played the role of Oxblood Oxheart and Butterbean doesn't come into the public conscience until like the early 90s, mid 90s.

 Or I thought it was King Kong Bundy from WWE Wrestling.
 Yeah, I thought it was maybe one of those two.